nemerosa/ontrack-cli/README.md

     --query 'query ProjectList($name: String!) { projects(name: $name) { id name branches { name } } }' \
     --var name=ontrack-cli
 ```

+### General options

+The `--graphqh-log` flag is available for all commands, to enable some tracing on the console for the GraphQL requests and responses.

 ## Integrations